Skip to main content

 Memento chronicles two separate stories of Leonard, an ex-insurance investigator who can no longer build new memories, as he attempts to find the murderer of his wife, which is the last thing he remembers.
 One story line moves forward in time while the other tells the story backwards revealing more each time.

-What was the production budget for Memento?
+What is the budget of Memento?

 Key Budget Allocation Categories